foxfirebound/academic-kickstart-Professor-DMBatten-Final/content/authors/admin/_index.md

 - Visitors
 ---

 Dolores Batten is an Adjunct Professor at Eastern Florida State College.
-Her current research interests include literature, critical theory, videogame gamification and narrative, digital media methods, and both cultural and feminist studies.
+Her current research interests include literature, critical theory, videogame gamification and game narrative, digital media methods, and both cultural and feminist studies.
 She is the Essays Editor for the Academic Journal Plath Profiles and a current PhD Student at the University of Central Florida.